Enjoyed this? Why not try...

 When it comes to starting a workout, for many of us, the first step is to put some music on to keep us motivated and make things fun.
-Choosing the right music, though, is always a challenge and how do you know that it is going to be suitable for the workout you are doing.
-We're going to walk you through making the best exercise playlist for your home workouts!
+Choosing the right music, though, is always a challenge, and how do you know that it is going to be suitable for the workout you are doing?
+We’re going to walk you through making the best exercise playlist for your home workouts!

 Want to move fast?
 Jump to the right section below.